jake-knerr/jakes-dictionary/README.md

 #### Data Transfer Object (DTO)

 an object that carries data between processes and has no behavior.

+#### Database Federation, Functional Partitioning, Virtual Database, Federated Database

+a system where multiple databases are combined and presented transparently as a single database to the end user.

 #### Database Management System (DBMS)